50 Top Delivery Pizzas from Coast to Coast

 Tulsans agree: Pie Hole’s crust is top-notch — it’s popular enough that the store even sells fresh dough for fans to take home and bake themselves.
 To start, leave it to the professionals to craft New York-style pizza in inviting flavors like the ultrapopular Pollo Blanco, slathered in Alfredo sauce and garlic-infused olive oil and adorned with savory baubles of chicken, bacon, spinach and mushrooms.

-New Haven, Conn.: Fresh Clam Pizza from Dayton Street Apizza
+New Haven, Connecticut: Fresh Clam Pizza from Dayton Street Apizza

 New Haven’s been the site of a fierce local pizza rivalry for decades.
 With multiple contenders angling for top place, the mark of a great “apizza” is measured by the caliber of the fresh clam pie.
 At Dayton’s, this means a dedication to freshly delivered clams, high-quality olive oil, bright parsley and garlic, and a final spritz of lemon over a springy, crisp crust.
 (Free delivery doesn’t hurt either.)

-Virginia Beach, Va.: Chicago-Style Deep Dish from Windy City Pizza
+Virginia Beach, Virginia: Chicago-Style Deep Dish from Windy City Pizza

 Great deep-dish delivery in Virginia is a cinch, thanks to a couple of secret ingredients: two Chicago transplants who brought a taste of home to the Chesapeake Bay.
 Windy City offers both deep-dish and thin-crust styles made with ingredients shipped from Chicago, naturally.
 To create the gaping deep-dish pizza, the kitchen uses a staggering pound and a half of cheese, plus fresh Italian sausage baked right into the pie.